NiNiyas/autoscan/README.md

           }
           ```

-1. Rclone Crypt Support - If your mounted Google Drive is encrypted using Rclone Crypt, Plex Autoscan can also decode
+6. rclone crypt Support - If your mounted Google Drive is encrypted using rclone crypt, Autoscan can also decode
    the filenames for processing changes.
-This includes drives/team drives entirely encrypted or just a subfolder i.e. in
+This includes drives/team drives entirely encrypted or just a subfolder.
-   the below example only the encrypt subfolder is encrypted.

-    1. Configure Rclone values.
+    1. Configure rclone values.
 Example below:

         ```json
         "RCLONE": {